nodejs/package-maintenance/docs/drafts/PUBLISH-BLOG.md

 If you look at the packages installed in your `node_modules`, you would see that most of them have their tests and rc files with them also.

-If a package's original code is written in another language like TypeScript, or transpiled from modern JavaScript to more widely compatible JavaScript via a tool like Babel, then they would have transpiled code for consumption, but the original sources are often published also.
+If a package's original code is written in another language like TypeScript, then they would transpile the code for consumption.
+In this case, the original source code is not needed but is sometimes still published.

 As a user, it's most likely you don't need the tests and the sources to consume a package, so it's a waste that you have to download and install them when you just want to use the package in your code.